Bhagyashreek8/ibm-cos-firewall-webhook/README.md

-# Kubernetes Admission Controller Webhook Demo
+# Kubernetes Webhook to configure IBM COS Firewall

 ## Prerequisites
 1. Local system should be Linux or Mac